Module: RubyTerraform

 from ClassMethods

-Invokes the terraform graph command which outputs the visual execution graph of terraform resources according to either the current configuration or an execution plan.
+terraform graphcommand which outputs the visual execution graph of terraform resources according to either the current configuration or an execution plan. -

 .import(parameters = {}, invocation_options = {}) ⇒ Object